Thinking of starting a small business? You're on the right track. There's a lot of thinking to be done before starting a small business of your own.

-The first step to starting a small business is to examine whether or not starting a small business is right for you - not your neighbour, friend, coworker, or whoever else is trying to tell you that you should start your own business.
+The first step is to examine whether or not starting a business is right for you - not your neighbour, friend, coworker, or whoever else is trying to tell you that you should start your own business.

 - Do you really want to operate independently and be the person making all the decisions and shouldering all the responsibility?

 - Are you willing to work hard and make the sacrifices starting a small business entails?